Ananya Nanda: Career

 Ananya won the Season 2 of Indian Idol Junior in 2015.
 During competing in Indian Idol Junior she got a two-year record deal with Universal Music India.
 After winning Indian Idol Junior, she released her debut album 'Mausam Mastana' under the Universal Music label.
-The song was originally sang by veteran playback singer Asha Bhosle from the 1982 movie Satte Pe Satta.
+The song was originally sung by veteran playback singer Asha Bhosle from the 1982 movie Satte Pe Satta.
 The additional music and lyrics were composed and written by DJ AKS.
 She started as a Bollywood playback singer in film ‘M.S.
 Dhoni: The Untold Story’ for the music director Amaal Mallik.